Maligne Lake and Spirit Island in Jasper • All You NEED to Know

 How to Get to Maligne Lake?

 Maligne Lake is roughly 45km from the Town of Jasper.
-To get there, get on the Yellowhead Hwy and take a right on Maligne Lake Rd and continue on this pretty much the whole way till you get to Maligne Lake.
+To get there, get on the Yellowhead Hwy and take a right on Maligne Lake Road and continue on this pretty much the whole way till you get to Maligne Lake.

 If you have the time, I suggest stopping at Maligne Canyon, as it’s a great beginner-friendly Jasper hike.
 And definitely don’t miss Medicine Lake on your way in.
 Keep your eyes out for moose, sheep, and elk – Maligne Lake Road is one of the most well-known places to see wildlife in the park!